Hjarnø: Kalvestenene

 The Kalvestene is a ship setting located at the southeastern corner of Hjarnø.
 It is a cremation burial site, dating to the Viking Age.
+The site was known to the 12th/13th-century Danish historian, Saxo Grammaticus, who recorded a legend about its origins in his Gesta Danorum.
+It is unlikely that Saxo ever visited the site personally, and rather learned about it from travelers and regional tradition.
 Drawings by Ole Worm done in the 17th century indicate that there were once 34 stones.
 However, over time, residents of Hjarnø removed stones for other purposes, for example, the Kriger Monument in Fredericia.
 There are now 10 gravestones remaining.
 In 1935, the National Museum excavated two of the graves.
 The finds included shards of iron and charcoal, as well as pottery shards that have been dated to about 600-900 CE.
 After the excavation, the remaining stones were raised on foundations.